 \subsection{Action-History-Dependent Learning Algorithm}

-Now we present our action-history-dependent learning algorithm.
+Now, we present our action-history-dependent learning algorithm.
 In Algorithm \ref{alg:IDLA}, the dual price $\p_t$ is a function of the past inputs $\{(r_j,\Aa_j)\}_{j=1}^{t-1}$ but it does not consider the past actions $(x_1,...,x_{t-1})$.
 In contrast, Algorithm \ref{alg:HDLA} integrates the past actions into the constraints of the optimization problem of $\p_t$.
 At the beginning of period $t+1$, the first $t$ inputs $\{(x_j, r_j, \Aa_j)\}_{j=1}^t$ are observed.
-Algorithm \ref{alg:IDLA} normalizes $b_{i}$ to $\frac{t}{n}b_{i} = td_i$ for the right-hand-side of the LP, while Algorithm \ref{alg:HDLA} normalizes the remaining constraint $b_{it}$ for the right-hand-side of the LP (Step 6 of Algorithm \ref{alg:HDLA}).
-The intuition is that if we happen to consume too much constraint in the past periods, the remaining constraint $b_{it}$ will shrink, and Algorithm \ref{alg:HDLA} will accordingly push up the dual price and be more inclined to reject an order.
-On the contrary, if we happen to reject a lot orders at the beginning and it results in too much remaining constraint, the algorithm will lower down the dual price so as to accept more orders in the future.
-This pendulum-like design in Algorithm \ref{alg:HDLA} incorporates the past actions in computing dual prices indirectly through the remaining constraint.
+Algorithm \ref{alg:IDLA} normalizes $b_{i}$ to $\frac{t}{n}b_{i} = td_i$ for the right-hand-side of the LP, while Algorithm \ref{alg:HDLA} normalizes the remaining resource $b_{it}$ for the right-hand-side of the LP (Step 6 of Algorithm \ref{alg:HDLA}).
+The intuition is that if we happen to consume too much resource in the past periods, the remaining resource $b_{it}$ will shrink, and Algorithm \ref{alg:HDLA} will accordingly push up the dual price and be more inclined to reject an order.
+On the contrary, if we happen to reject a lot of orders at the beginning and it results in too much remaining resource, the algorithm will lower down the dual price so as to accept more orders in the future.
+This pendulum-like design in Algorithm \ref{alg:HDLA} incorporates the past actions in computing dual prices indirectly through the remaining resources.